DeadmanJack/PlanetDefender/docs/pooling-system/Convert_to_Plugin.md

 #### 1.3 Update Class Names
 - Change `PLANETDEFENDER_API` to `POOLINGSYSTEMPLUGIN_API`
+- Update all class declarations to use the new API macro
 - Update all class references
 - Fix any project-specific dependencies